L a w O f f i c e s o f C h a r l e s L e e M u d d J r.

 Costs of Legal Downloading Increase: The Wall Street Journal reported in its Wednesday April 7, 2004 edition that the costs involved in downloading songs from the Internet through legal pay sites (eg iTunes, Napster 2004, musicmatch) have recently shown some increase.
 This has prompted some concern that the increase in prices for albums online will promote illegal filesharing.
 Along with this, concerns exist that the increase in prices for albums online (sometimes higher than through retail stores) will stunt the economic growth of this medium.
 The articles reports that the now-legal-Napster held out against raising its prices until recently.
 The record companies and online companies dispute from whom the higher prices come.
 It will remain interesting to determine (a) why this has occurred, (b) its affect on the online market, (c) its affect on file-sharing, and (d) the legal implications of such an industry-wide phenomenon.

-This page and its contents (except where quoted and otherwise indicated herein) are © 2004 Law Offices of Charles Lee Mudd Jr. Anyone may link to this site.
+* This page shall be updated from time to time.
+Anyone may link to this site.
 As stated above, this page and its contents have been provided for informational purposes only and SHOULD NOT BE CONSIDERED LEGAL ADVICE or LEGAL REPRESENTATION.
 While anyone may quote portions of this page, Law Offices of Charles Lee Mudd Jr. requests notification of such use.

 DISCLAIMER | PRIVACY POLICY